Choosing the Best Drip Irrigation System Emitterline

 - What is the manufacturer’s warranty?

-Where can I buy higher quality tubing?
+Where can I buy higher quality tubing to create the best drip irrigation system?
 Everywhere!
 All the major distributors across the United States have relationships with tubing manufacturers that sell higher quality tubing and emitter line.
 Understandably, it doesn’t always make fiscal sense to stock only the highest quality of any product.
 Unfortunately, most distributors fall into a rut of rebates, point giveaways, and ease of inventory.
 Be the contractor that pushes your distributor to bring in high-quality products for your project and stand out amongst your peers.

 Different water agencies and municipalities require purple markings for reclaimed emission devices; this is no different from supply tubing and emitter line.
 While some agencies only require a purple stripe, others require the tubing itself to be purple.
 It’s always a good idea to check before a reclaimed installation to see what is required of reclaimed indication.
 Aesthetically, as tubing can become exposed, simple purple stripes tend to draw less attention than a completely purple tube.